-During each cruise our expert naturalists give talks on gray whales and the conservation efforts which brought them back from near extinction.
-These exciting and educational cruises are held on board motorized diesel vessels, from San Francisco (6-1/2 hours), and from Half Moon Bay (3 hours) every Saturday, Sunday and select Fridays from December through mid-May.
+During each whale watching cruise our expert naturalists give talks on gray whales and the conservation efforts which brought them back from near extinction.
+These exciting and educational whale watching cruises are held on board motorized diesel vessels, from Half Moon Bay (3 1/2 hours) every Saturday and Sunday from December through mid-May.

 Parking: Free off-street parking at the harbor.